kamaludu/bash4llm/PROVIDERS.md

 ## 🇬🇧 English Section

-# Provider Contract
+# Provider Contract for Bash4LLM⁺

-This document defines the **official contract** to create or integrate external providers compatible with Bash4LLM⁺.
+This document defines the **official contract** for creating or integrating external providers compatible with Bash4LLM⁺.
 A *provider* is a Bash module that implements an alternative adapter to the Groq API (e.g., Gemini, HuggingFace, Mistral, etc.).

-Providers are loaded in an isolated mode from the extras installation path:
+Providers are loaded in an isolated environment from the extras installation path:

-`bash4llm.d/extras/providers/<name>.sh`
+`bash4llm.d/extras/providers/name.sh`

 ---

 ## 1. Loading and Isolation (Sandbox)

-To protect system security, Bash4LLM⁺ **does not** execute provider code directly in the main shell.
-Instead, it applies an isolation mechanism:
+To protect system security, Bash4LLM⁺ **does not** execute provider code directly within the main program flow.
+Instead, it enforces an isolation mechanism:

 1. The provider file is analyzed in an **isolated subshell (sandbox)** via `load_provider_module`.
-2. Only **function definitions are captured and exported** into the main shell (via `declare -f`).
+2. Only **function definitions** are captured and exported back into the main shell environment (via `declare -f`).
-3. **Global variables or initialization code located outside functions in the provider file do not persist in the main runtime.** Any configuration parameters, URLs, or constants must therefore be defined internally within the functions or managed through the CORE's resolution mechanisms.
+3. **Global variables or initialization code located outside functions inside the provider file will not persist in the main runtime.** Therefore, any configuration parameters, URLs, or constants must be defined internally within functions or managed via the CORE's resolution mechanisms.

 ---

 ## 2. File Security Requirements

-Every provider module must pass the integrity checks of `extras/security/verify.sh` and meet the following requirements:
+Each provider module must pass the integrity checks in `extras/security/verify.sh` and satisfy the following requirements:

-- Be a regular file (`-f`).
+- Must be a regular file (`-f`).
-- Not be a symbolic link (symlink).
+- Must not be a symbolic link (symlink).
-- Be owned by the current user running the script.
+- Must be owned by the current user executing the script.
-- Not have write permissions for the group or other users (not world/group-writable).
+- Must not have write permissions for group or others (non world/group-writable).
-- Reside in a non-world-writable directory.
+- Must reside in a non world-writable directory.

-The provider name is determined by the filename without its extension (e.g., `gemini.sh` identifies the `"gemini"` provider).
+The provider's name is determined by the file name without its extension (e.g., `gemini.sh` identifies the `"gemini"` provider).

 ---

 ## 3. Provider Interface

-The core of Bash4LLM⁺ interacts with providers through dedicated functions.
-To be considered valid by the interface validator, a provider **must implement the two main functions** (non-streaming), while the streaming and model refresh functions are considered optional integrations.
+The CORE of Bash4LLM⁺ interacts with providers via dedicated functions.
+To be considered valid by the interface validator, a provider **must obligatorily implement the two main functions** (non-streaming), while streaming and model refresh functions are treated as optional integrative modules.

 ---